chrisbra/csv.vim/README.md

 two windows horizontally and at the same time have another window only sync its scrolling vertically.

-Note: this command does not work for fixed width columns `csv-fixedwidth`
+Note: this command does not work for fixed width columns [Fixed width columns](#fixed-width-columns)

 If you want a vertical header line, use `:VHeader` or `:CSVVHeader`.
 This works similar to the `Header_CSV` command, except that it will open a vertical split